 To double this recipe, simply double the ingredients.
 Note you’ll add more cooking time to the rice and you may have to cook the chicken/sauce in batches depending on how big your food processor and/or pan is!

 To add more volume, start with adding a little more protein and veggies.
-I promise this meal is filling as is (and the recipe makes a lot of food!) but adding some cauliflower or greens to the sauce would be super tasty and filling too.
+I promise this meal is filling as is (and the recipe makes a lot of food!) but adding some cauliflower or greens to the sauce would be super tasty and filling, too.

-Storing this chicken tikka masala recipe:
+How to storing chicken tikka masala

 Don’t forget to try out our other delicious free recipes!